 Aussiedoodle grooming and bathing

-An Aussiedoodle will have to be groomed every 6-8weeks, with baths every few weeks, as they do have hair which continues to grow and not fur which is shed when it reaches are certain length.
+Aussiedoodles require a HIGH degree of maintenance, just like any type of “doodle”.
+An Aussiedoodle will have to be groomed every six to eight weeks, with baths every few weeks, as they do have hair which continues to grow and not fur which is shed when it reaches are certain length.

 And while we…